Lucasmogsan/02501-adlcv/README.md

 # HPC

+0. If from home use VPN (Cisco)
+- Connect to vpn.dtu.dk
+- Use student login

 1. Setting up hpc in .ssh and connect through ssh.
 Can be done through VSCode or the terminal.
 ```bash
 ssh hpc